TurBoss/sam11/README.md

 There is an option in kw11.cpp, of LKS_COMPROMISE.
 When set to non-0 (and < 16384) this essentially offers a combined LKS_SHIFT_TICK and other options, allowing you to use a loop/step counter as the trigger to check whether it is time to send another interrupt.
 If 0, it is disabled

 ## Installation

+The software is designed to be programmed to a device using the arduino IDE .ino file, or other compatible editors/IDEs.

+Because different boards all have different options for where the PDP ram lives, how much, and what pins for LEDs/CSs there is a file platform.h which is used to define these variables, along with a corresponding platform.cpp file which actuates some of these physical parts.
+You will need to add new information for chips not currently implemented.

+The RAM type is defined in platform.h, and depending the options different cpp files are inserted into ms11.cpp from the ram_opt folder cpp.h files.

 If you wish to use this as tested without defining a new board, you will need an Adafruit Grand Central M4, microSD card, and USB cable; alternativley a Teensy 4.1 board will work.